 Late summer and fall are particularly good wildlife viewing times.
 The grasslands covering the lower mountain sides provide important food sources which attract wildlife; as well as open views which make them more visible.
 Black bears are often seen feeding in berry patches in the lower valleys at this time of year.

 Ungulates such as deer, elk and bighorn sheep mate in the fall, so they are looking their best at this time; with antlers at peak growth and thick, shiny coats.
 This is the time of year when you can experience bugling elk and their large harems, or head-butting tests of strength by bighorn sheep.

 Winter can be the best or worst time for watching wildlife - depending on winds and snow.
 Strong winds push wildlife into sheltered areas and deep snow can make travel difficult for you and the animals.

-The Blakiston Fan (south of the Entrance Parkway, between Lower and Middle Waterton Lakes) often hosts hundreds of elk, easily seen along the parkway.
+The Blakiston Fan (south of the Entrance Parkway, between Lower and Middle Waterton lakes) often hosts hundreds of elk, easily seen along the parkway.
 At the gate area or Lower Waterton viewpoint, you may see elk crossing the Waterton River or river otters swimming by.

 Along the Akamina Parkway you might see moose, mule deer, red squirrels, snowshoe hares and marten.
 Watch for playful river otters at Cameron Lake.

 Deer and bighorn sheep are common, especially in the community.
-A very rare highlight would be sighting one of the park’s wild cats (cougar, bobcat or lynx).
+A rare highlight would be sighting one of the park’s wild cats (cougar, bobcat or lynx).

 The Red Rock Parkway is only accessible in winter by foot, snowshoes and skis, so head out and enjoy tranquil vistas while keeping your eye out for wildlife.